Knowing where we are

 athletes and performance

 There are many degrees to problem behaviors.
 Answers aren’t always simple.
 The worst problems are those not addressed.
-Wherever or whatever the current situation, let’s get it on radar.
+Wherever or whatever the current situation, let’s get it on the radar.

 RADAR’s primary goal is to help you objectively understand your situation, orient you to a larger perspective, and collaboratively guide your path.